wbira/blog.content/content/posts/cloudwatch-dashboard.md

 ![final dashboard](/posts/monitoring/dashboardJson.png)

-I think that you should also replace hardcoded function names with using **!Sub** function with lambda resource in all hardoced places.
+I think that you should also replace hardcoded function names using **!Sub** function with lambda resource in all hardoced places.
 Here's it's final dashboard resource definition:

 ```yaml